24 Architecture Portfolio Examples and Your Ultimate Step-By-Step Guide

 - Your name (this should be constantly visible),

 - A short introduction and a resume section,

 - Project thumbnails (links to your project pages).

 2. Projects – let your work impress your audience

 This is the reason your portfolio will be viewed, so you should give it the attention it deserves.
-As mentioned in the beginning of this article, your projects should not only be aesthetically pleasing, but they should also showcase your skills, knowledge, and professionality.
+Your projects should not only be aesthetically pleasing, but they should also showcase your skills, knowledge, and how professional you are.

 The must-have elements of a project page are the following:

 Name of the project

 It can be the name that you used for your project, or you can come up with a new, creative name, it’s up to you.
 The name allows your audience to easily refer back to one certain project in your interview.

 This is vital.
 Even if your work is the best in the world, if you present it in a sloppy way, it will reflect poorly on you as an architect.
 So, either hire a professional photographer for your finished buildings (whom you give credit to in your portfolio) or take some time to learn photography skills and invest in a good camera.